polvalente/MiniBank/README.md

 Database is a simple stack of JSON objects representing the events needed to rebuild application state.
 Implementation in PostgreSQL

 There will be a simple web interface to interact with the system, from the point of view of a sysadmin.

+## Running

+- To execute the program properly, the modules listed in the 'requirements.txt' file must be installed.
+- Afterwards, the postgres database and the smtp mock server must be run by executing the 'run.sh' script bash run.sh
+- Finally, the application is started by issuing the command: python -m MiniBank